 Emissions Testing in Alaska

 Alaska does not require emissions testing for vehicle registration.
-The state discontinued its vehicle inspection and maintenance programs in the early 2010s.
-Anchorage ended mandatory emissions testing in March 2012, and the Fairbanks North Star Borough followed shortly after.
-The Alaska Legislature eliminated these programs because they were considered too bureaucratic and costly for residents.
-Today, no vehicle owners in Alaska must pass an emissions or smog check to register or renew their vehicles.
-Some exceptions may apply for federal facilities or commercial fleets with specific requirements.
-Drivers should confirm any updates with the Alaska Division of Motor Vehicles or the Department of Environmental Conservation.
+The state operated inspection and maintenance programs in Anchorage and the Fairbanks North Star Borough starting in 1985, but both were discontinued after the areas met federal air quality standards for carbon monoxide.
+The Fairbanks program was suspended on January 1, 2010, and the Anchorage program ended on March 1, 2012, after the EPA approved a revision to Alaska's air quality plan.
+Today, no vehicle owners in Alaska must pass an emissions test or smog check to register or renew their vehicles.
+Drivers should confirm any updates with the Alaska Division of Motor Vehicles or the Alaska Department of Environmental Conservation.

 Testing Requirements